 Cooking time: 10 hours in the smoker, unwrapped, fat-side up.
 Then, 6.5 hours in the oven (originally posted as 5), wrapped in foil in a stainless steel pan, fat side up, at 220 degrees.
 Expect to catch some broth in the pan.
 It is excellent, but salty.

-For convenience, after 5 hours in the oven I set the pan on the counter and let it continue to cook.
+For convenience, after removing from the oven I set the pan on the counter and let it continue to cook.
 The smoke ring on this brisket was visible but not as thick as rings I’ve seen by the pros.
 I have not mastered that, nor am I convinced it adds much.
 We served it at room temperature without reheating…. common for brisket.
 The “skin” was black, as with all smoked briskets.
 The difference is the thick pepper coating was already black.
 Not one bit was burned or dried out and had to be tossed, a first for me.
 Most of it would fall apart in your hands and was very juicy.
 The thin end fell apart but was less juicy, as is common.
 The amount of salt was just right, and to a degree it permeated into the meat.
 In my earlier briskets that was not the case.

 Aaron Franklin goes to great lengths to trim briskets before cooking.
 I didn’t trim anything, and after these results I won’t next time.
 Franklin wins contests… I don’t enter them.